 A. Add it the issue log.

-B. Discuss the issue with the project manager.
+B. Discuss the issue with the sponsor.

 C. Assign an issue owner.

-D. Share the issue with the project stakeholders.
+D. Share the issue with the stakeholders.

-A. You should first add the issue to the issue log so it is documented and its characteristics are accounted for.
+Answer is A. You should first add the issue to the issue log so it is documented and its characteristics are accounted for.
 B, C, and D are applicable activities to do once the issue has been recorded in the issue log.

 6. What type of risk analysis considers the probability and impact of the risk event and assigns a cost element to each identified risk?